-The USBE provided demographic data for students enrolled in first grade during the 2017-18 academic year.
-The demographic data consisted of student-level information such as gender, race, socioeconomic status, English language learner status, primary language, and Title 1 school status.
-The USBE included a flag to identify students who were enrolled in UPSTART preschool during the 2015-16 school vear.
+- The USBE provided demographic data for students enrolled in first grade during the 2018-19 academic year.
+The demographic data consisted of student-level information such as gender, race, socioeconomic status, English language learner status, primary language, and Title 1 school status. - DIBELS Next data was provided by the USBE for grades and years under study. - Student-level data detailing UPSTART preschool software usage for children enrolled in Cohort 8 during 2016-17 was provided by the Waterford Institute.
+All

-- DIBELS Next data was provided by the USOE and consisted of Kindergarten DIBELS scores during the 2016-17 school year and beginning of year (BOY) First Grade DIBELS score from Fall 2017. - Student-level data detailing UPSTART preschool software usage for children enrolled in Cohort 7 during 2015-16 was provided by the Waterford Institute.
-All students who were enrolled in UPSTART were included in our analysis, regardless of the amount of time they used the program. - We used archival data from the EISP evaluation to identify and flag kindergarteners who participated in the EISP program during the 2016-17 program year.
+- students who were enrolled in UPSTART were included in our analysis, regardless of the amount of time they used the program. - We used archival data from the EISP evaluation to identify and flag kindergarteners who participated in the EISP program during the 2017-18 program year.
 All students who participated in the EISP program were included in our analysis, irrespective of use.